 If you weren’t able to join us, you can watch the virtual town hall recording here.
 And don’t worry, we’ll be scheduling regular events on line to keep you in the loop.

 While your attention has been focused on keeping your co-op communities safe and healthy, our focus is on supporting you.
 CHF BC will be helping co-ops that want to hold online meetings.
 We will also be hosting more virtual town halls, webinars and education events online.
-All online events will be free of charge to members during the months of April, May and June.

 We know this pandemic affects us all, and we are inviting co-ops that aren’t facing financial distress to contribute to a stronger community.
 If you’ve been encouraged and supported by our efforts, please consider donating the online event fee we would have charged to a worthy cause, like: